In this post we discuss why you shouldn’t use dead hangs for shoulder pain, despite their popularity on social media.

 Regardless, it’s important to understand that unless a scan has taken place, a diagnosis by a health care professional is an educated guess at best.

-The dead hang places a large amount of force through a relatively unstable area at the end of its range of motion.
+The dead hang places a large amount of force through a relatively unstable joint at the end of its range of motion.
 If there is an injury such as a labral tear, or rotator cuff tendon damage, this is unwise.

 What movements provoke your shoulder pain?